Hanani-Tutte for approximating maps of graphs: Preliminaries

 We put $\overline{H}:=H$.
-If there exists an edge of $C$ that does not cross every other edge in $G$ an even number of times in $\psi_0$, we modify $\psi_0$ locally at the vertices of $C$ by performing appropriate flips so that this is not the case.
-The fact that this is indeed possible was observed in~\cite[proof of Theorem 3.1]{PSS06_removing}.
+If there exists an edge of $C$ that does not cross every other edge in $G$ an even number of times in $\psi_0$, we modify $\psi_0$ locally at the vertices of $C$ by performing appropriate flips so that this is not the case by using Claim~\ref{claim:cycle_correction}.
 The set of vertices of the cycle $C$ forms a (possibly trivial) cut in $G$, i.e., either side of the cut might be empty, splitting the vertex set of $G\setminus V(C)$ into the set of vertices $V_{in}=V_{in}(C)$ inside of $C$ and $V_{out}=V_{out}(C)$ outside of $C$, where $V_{in}\subset V_{\nu}$.
 Let the set of \emphh{inner diagonals} $D_{in}=D_{in}(C)$ and \emphh{outer diagonals} $D_{out}=D_{out}(C)$ be the set of edges of $G[V(C)]$ both of whose end pieces at $C$ start inside and outside of $C$, respectively.
 Note that the edge set of $G[V(C)]$ is partitioned into $E(C),D_{in}$ and $D_{out}$.
 The graph $\overline{G}$ is obtained, first, by removing the vertices in $V_{in}$ (and their incident edges) from $G$ and the edges in $D_{in}$, and second, by performing the generalized \deltaY operation on $C$; recall Definition~\ref{def:deltaY}.
 The map $\overline{\varphi}$ is naturally inherited from $\varphi$.
 By following the approach used in the proof of~\cite[Theorem 2]{FKMP15}, the new vertex $v$ introduced by the generalized \deltaY operation is drawn in $\overline{\psi_0}$ very close to an arbitrary vertex of $C$ inside of $C$, and its adjacent edges closely follow the edges of $C$ in $\psi_0$ (now deleted) while staying on the same side.
-We draw the new edges so that the rotation at $v$ in the resulting drawing corresponds to the order in which the neighbors of $v$ appears on $C$, i.e., every crossing between a pair of edges incident to $v$ corresponds to a crossing between a pair of edges on $C$.
+We draw the new edges so that the rotation at $v$ in the resulting drawing corresponds to the order in which the neighbors of $v$ appear on $C$, i.e., every crossing between a pair of edges incident to $v$ corresponds to a crossing between a pair of edges on $C$.
+Clearly, new edges can be drawn so that the resulting drawing satisfies all the general position assumptions stated in the introduction.
 We show that the resulting drawing is independently even.